The Stochastic-Quantum Correspondence: Discussion and Future Work

-In an important sense, the stochastic-quantum correspondence also legitimizes many standard practices followed in physics and in other scientific areas, like astronomy, chemistry, biology, and paleontology.
-To see why, notice that according to the thoroughly instrumentalist and operationalist Dirac-von Neumann axioms, the \emph{only} predictions provided by textbook quantum theory are predictions of measurement outcomes, probabilities of measurement outcomes, and expectation values that are averages of measurement outcomes statistically weighted by measurement-outcome probabilities~\citep{GriffithsSchroeter:2018iqm,Townsend:2012maqm,Shankar:1994pqm,SakuraiNapolitano:2010mqm,SchumacherWestmoreland:2010qpsi}.
-Meanwhile, scientists in all areas of research talk about other kinds of phenomena\textemdash from the mixing of gases in the primordial universe to the spontaneous appearance of genetic mutations\textemdash that presumably just \emph{happen} in some way, according to \emph{happening} probabilities, in the past, present, or future.
-Strictly speaking, however, the \emph{happening} of phenomena lies outside the axiomatic ambit of textbook quantum theory, which refers only to connecting the measurement settings of chemical detectors and telescopes to the probabilities of their measurement outcomes.
-The inability of textbook quantum theory to account for the happening of phenomena either means that scientists are not speaking honestly or coherently about their research, or that textbook quantum theory is inadequate as a physical theory.
+In an important sense, the stochastic-quantum correspondence and the indivisible interpretation also legitimize many standard practices followed in physics and in other scientific areas like astronomy, chemistry, biology, and paleontology.
+To see why, notice that according to the thoroughly instrumentalist and operationalist Dirac-von Neumann axioms, the \emph{only} predictions provided by textbook quantum theory are predictions about a rather narrow category of things: measurement outcomes, probabilities of measurement outcomes, and expectation values that are averages of measurement outcomes statistically weighted by measurement-outcome probabilities (Griffiths 2018; Townsend 2012; Shankar 1994; Sakurai, Napolitano 2010; Schumacher, Westmoreland 2010) .
+Meanwhile, scientists in all areas of research talk about a much broader category of phenomena\textemdash from the mixing of gases in the primordial universe to the spontaneous appearance of genetic mutations\textemdash that presumably just \emph{happen} in some way, according to \emph{happening} probabilities, in the past, present, or future.
+Strictly speaking, however, the \emph{happening} of phenomena, as a category, lies outside the axiomatic ambit of textbook quantum theory, which refers only to connecting the measurement settings of chemical detectors and telescopes to the probabilities of their measurement outcomes.
+The inability of textbook quantum theory to account for the happening of phenomena represents what one might call the \emph{category problem}.
+The category problem either means that scientists are not speaking honestly or coherently about their research, or that textbook quantum theory is inadequate as a physical theory.